Grigory Potanin: Tribute

 Potaninskaya Street in Novosibirsk, Russia, is named after him.

 A species of Chinese skink, Scincella potanini, is named in his honor.

 The fish Gymnocypris potanini Herzenstein, 1891 was named after him.

-In 1882, botanist Maxim. published Potaninia, a genus of flowering plants from Mongolia, belonging to the family Rosaceae and it was named in his honour.
+In 1882, botanist Karl Maximovich published Potaninia, a genus of flowering plants from Mongolia, belonging to the family Rosaceae and it was named in his honour.

-In 1889, botanist Maxim. also published the Chinese tree Rhus potaninii, which glows like a red banner in autumn also bears his name.
+In 1889, Maximovich also published the Chinese tree Rhus potaninii, which glows like a red banner in autumn also bears his name.

 Also the asteroid 9915 Potanin, discovered in 1977, bears his name.